binocarlos/powerstrip-mesosphere-demo/README.md

 ## Scenario
 The amazing app you just published is gaining traction and the post to Hacker News last week hit home - you've seen a 400% increase in average load!

-Clearly - your MongoDB server needs more RAM and CPU - it is a bottleneck in your stack.
+Clearly - your MongoDB server needs more resources - it is a bottleneck in your stack.
 Because you wanted to keep costs down, your Mesos cluster is made up from low power machines and you decide to add some much more powerful hardware and faster disks.
 Because you deployed your database inside a Docker container using Marathon, it is simple to re-schedule the container onto a machine with more powerful hardware.

 #### Problem